 Vimy Commemorative Station Society

-TM100VIMY is a commemorative Special Event Station which will mark the centenary of the Battle of Vimy Ridge, fought in nothern France in April 1917.
+TM100VIMY a Canadian commemorative Special Event Station which marks the centenary of the Battle of Vimy Ridge, fought in nothern France in April 1917.
 On that occasion, Canadian soldiers fighting as a cohesive unit, succeeded in capturing this strategic point, which had resisted previous French and British attempts to take it.
+The TM100VIMY station is located within the Canada National Historic site on Vimy Ridge, France.

 The long term significance of this victory was not a strategic one, but rather one of national identity.
 At the time, of WWI Canada was a Dominion of the British Empire, with no power to make its own foreign policy.
 Nonetheless, Canadian men had flocked to recruiting stations to support "Mother Britain".
 The Vimy success awakened a sense of national identity in Canadians which has been described as "the moment when Canada leapt in spirit from colony to nation".